You’d be surprised how easy it is to buy cryptocurrencies like bitcoin (BTC). Before you do, you should note the following:

-You’ll generally be able to choose a suitable on-ramp after you ask yourself the following questions:
+You’ll generally be able to choose a suitable exchange or broker when you ask yourself these questions:

-- Is there enough liquidity to adequately absorb my deposit?
+- Is there enough liquidity to adequately absorb my buy order?

-- What deposit and withdrawal methods are accepted?
+- What are the accepted deposit and withdrawal methods?

-- Does this on-ramp provider have any previous security issues?
+- Does this crypto exchange or broker have past security issues?

-- Does this on-ramp provider quote a competitive fiat currency exchange rate?
+- Do they quote a competitive local currency exchange rate?

-When looking at fees, it’s worth checking how wide on-ramp providers’ spreads are.
+Regarding fees, it’s worth checking how wide on-ramp providers’ spreads are.
 (Spreads are the gap between the bid and ask prices of a certain cryptocurrency.)
-Unfortunately, many new crypto investors and traders mistakenly buy cryptocurrency through on-ramps that aren’t very liquid.
-When this happens, their buy orders turn out to be relatively expensive.
+Unfortunately, many new crypto investors and traders buy cryptocurrencies through illiquid on-ramps.
+When this happens, their buy orders can be relatively expensive.